matb33/meteor-userauth/README.md

 ## Important notes

 1. When logging in, your login and password are sent down to the server in plaintext through Meteor RPC (Meteor.call).
-I am open to suggestions here, but as far as I understand it, this is the job of HTTPS.
+I am open to suggestions here, but as far as I understand it, this is the job of HTTPS;

-2. Some of the functionality with pub-sub depends on some bug fixes present only in > 0.3.5.
-See [this stackoverflow question](http://stackoverflow.com/questions/10608341/possible-meteor-bug-in-manual-publish-subscribe-scenario) for details if you're curious.
-As of the time of this writing, where 0.3.5 is the master branch, only the devel branch works.

-3. There is currently a bug somewhere that I have yet to figure out with regards to generating a collection within Meteor.publish.
-When observing a collection, and a document is *removed*, that change doesn't appear to get propagated back up to the client.
-Additions appear to work OK... only removals appear to be affected.
+2. You'll need Meteor 0.3.6 or higher (run `meteor update` if you have an older version);

 ## Security